Gravity Wiz

 And, if you’re a developer, you can add custom CSS to your multi-page forms.
 For more information on how to use CSS styling to customize your forms, see the documentation for code snippets.

-GF Page Transitions’ Soft Validation feature ensures that any required form fields are filled out before the user can transition to the next page or stage in the form.
+GP Page Transitions’ Soft Validation feature ensures that any required form fields are filled out before the user can transition to the next page or stage in the form — enabling you to automatically advance users to the next page after the last field on the current page is completed.

 Conclusion